-With the mass legalization of medical marijuana and the beginning of legal recreational marijuana in a few areas of the country, the stigma of marijuana is changing.
-Most of the American population is not opposed to legalizing the drug since there is little research done to prove that it does not have any medicinal properties.
-Additionally, since the 1980’s, individuals have been serving long term prison sentences as a result of selling marijuana, a seemingly harmless offense in the eyes of most citizens.
-Although these are good reasons to have the government change some of the regulations of this drug, they are no reason for the American population to lower their guards when it comes to using marijuana.
-As the stigma of marijuana changes, the use of the drug changes right along with it.
-Some of these changes include trends of different methods of using marijuana, and one of those trends is dabbing.
-Considering the dangers of marijuana use.
+With the mass legalization of medical marijuana and the beginning of legal recreational marijuana use in a few areas of the country, the stigma of marijuana is changing.
+A large portion of the American population is not opposed to the legalizing the drug.
+This may be due to the fact there is little research done to prove that it does not have any medicinal properties.
+Additionally, since the 1980s, individuals have been serving long-term prison sentences as a result of selling marijuana, a seemingly harmless offense in the eyes of most citizens.
+Although these are good reasons to have the government change some of the regulations of this drug, they do not provide any reason for the citizens of America to lower their guards when it comes to the use of this particular drug.
+This may sound strange, especially given the lack of evidence of the dangers of marijuana use.

 Dabs, shatter, budder, wax, honey oil, crumble, and butane hash are common names that refer to a concentrated marijuana substance used in dabbing.
-It is basically a substance derived from the active ingredients in the marijuana plant and ends up looking like a brown or orange like glass or hard wax.
-Because it is pretty much concentrated THC, the active ingredient in marijuana, it is much more potent than your average joint.
-In fact, the average can be up to 20% THC levels where the average dab is 80%.
-This is only one of the dangers of dabbing that people who use marijuana don’t know before using dabs for the first time.
-The intense high can leave individuals debilitated and confused; putting them at risk to make harmful decisions and develop an addiction.
+It is basically a substance which contains the active ingredients in the marijuana plant.
+It ends up looking like a brown or orange-like glass or hard wax or resin.
+This substance is practically THC in concentrate form.
+(THC is the active ingredient in marijuana.)
+Because of this, the substance is much more potent than any average joint.
+In fact, the average joint can have up to a 20% THC level while the average dab can contain anywhere from 50% to 95% of this ingredient.
+As you might imagine, the effects of a dab are much more intense than those of an average joint of marijuana.

-Other Dangers of Dabbing
+Identifying Some of the Other Dangers of Dabbing

 Getting Help for the Dangers of Dabbing

-Do you think that you are addicted to marijuana or dabbing?
+Do you think that you are struggling with addiction to marijuana or dabbing?
+Are you looking for help from the best rehabs in California?
 The Wellness Retreat Recovery Center can help.
-We are a treatment facility located in San Jose, California that offers luxurious accommodations while patients can work on their recovery.
-We also offer a one-of-a-kind treatment guarantee, so if treatment is unsuccessful for you we will invite you to return for a free stay.
+We are a treatment facility in San Jose, California that offers luxurious accommodations while patients can work on their recovery.
+We also offer a one-of-a-kind treatment guarantee.
+So, if treatment is unsuccessful for you, we will invite you to return for a free stay.